viniciusenari/Q-Learning-and-SARSA-Mountain-Car-v0/README.md

 ## Q-Learning
 ---
-You can run the following line to run and render a pre-trained agent with Q-learning.
+You can run the following line to render a pre-trained agent with Q-learning.
 It will run 10 for episodes.
 ```
 python run_qlearning_agent.py
 ```